US, India and Japan begin naval exercises, as China looks on

 The Indian Navy has also sent its Sindhughosh class submarine and a P-81 long range maritime surveillance aircraft, underscoring the exercise's anti-submarine focus.

-The exercise comes as India and China remain locked in an ongoing border dispute in the mountainous region of Doklam, on the unmarked border between China and Bhutan.
+Further north, India and China remain locked in an ongoing border dispute in the mountainous region of Doklam, on the unmarked border between China and Bhutan.

-Though not a part of Indian territory, the plateau holds immense strategic importance for Delhi an is vital to its geopolitical interests.
+Though not a part of Indian territory, the plateau holds immense strategic importance for Delhi and is vital to its geopolitical interests.

-China's close ties with Pakistan -- the two countries recently agreed a deal that gives China access to Pakistan's Gwadar Port -- as well as the construction of China's first overseas military base in Djibouti, have added to Delhi's military concerns.
+Elsewhere, China's close ties with Pakistan -- the two countries recently agreed a deal that gives China access to Pakistan's Gwadar Port -- as well as the construction of China's first overseas military base in Djibouti have added to Delhi's military concerns.

 In response to a question relating to Malabar Friday, a spokesperson for the Chinese Foreign Ministry said that China had "no objection to the development of normal relations and cooperation between countries."